jdoleary/Spellmasons/docs/TasksCurrent.md

 - What to do with disconnected players when it goes to the next level?
 - Fix rejoining hack where people can just rejoin if they're dead to come back
 # Features
+- should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
+- EZ self cast, like alt clicking a spell self casts or something
 - **important**Allow multiplayer game restart after wipe
     - All players return to lobby after 10 seconds
     - cleans up underworld